4gatepylon/VideoClassifier/README.md

 I intend to roll out the initial version with only title and maybe thumbnail/audio detection.

 # Notes to self:
-2. need to logically group classes in token2vec code so that related classes that only appear once or twice can be used to "reward" the optimmizer when it is literally wrong but spiritually right (you know what I mean)
+1. need to logically group classes in token2vec code so that related classes that only appear once or twice can be used to "reward" the optimmizer when it is literally wrong but spiritually right (you know what I mean)
-3. implement various NLP models (these should probably favor the big tokens)
-4. implement various vision models for NLP (these should focus small tokens)
+2. implement more NLP models (LSTM, naive RNN, etcetera)
-5. implement vision models for youtube thumbnails and along with that you'll need to make the full raw data parser and whatnot
+3. implement vision models for youtube thumbnails and along with that you'll need to make the full raw data parser and whatnot
-6. consider doing the hardcoded volume-change model, let's avoid video/audio models until the future
+4. consider doing the hardcoded volume-change model, let's avoid video/audio models until the future
+5. actually do make some video models (i.e. rnns that use vision and sound or something)
-7. implement ensemble, add it to discord bot, make the models module have an args callable interface used by discord bot
+6. implement ensemble, add it to discord bot, make the models module have an args callable interface used by discord bot

-Make sure to check whether title token n-grams and cbows overlap!
-If they are too long for a title they should NOT overlap.

-Focus on 2.

-Please add spoiler tags to the bot!
+7. make use of some pre-trained embeddings or make better embeddings
+8. train this damn thing better dude